Low (band): Legacy

 The 2008 movie KillShot, starring Mickey Rourke and Diane Lane, features the song "Monkey" early in the film.
-The 2003 documentary film Tarnation by Jonathan Caouette features the Low tracks "Laser Beam", "Embrace" and "Back Home Again" alongside tracks by artists such as Red House Painters and The Magnetic Fields.
-"Laser Beam" also featured on episode 4 season 2 of Misfits.
+The 2003 documentary film Tarnation by Jonathan Caouette features the Low tracks "Laser Beam", "Embrace", and "Back Home Again" alongside tracks by artists such as Red House Painters and The Magnetic Fields.
+"Laser Beam" also featured on episode 4 season 2 of the television show Misfits.
 Low was the subject of the 2008 documentary Low: You May Need a Murderer.

-In 2010, Robert Plant recorded two Low songs for inclusion on his album Band of Joy, "Monkey" and "Silver Rider" from the LP The Great Destroyer.
+In 2010, Robert Plant recorded two Low songs from The Great Destroyer, "Monkey" and "Silver Rider", for his album Band of Joy.
 In an interview, Plant said of The Great Destroyer, "It's great music; it's always been in the house playing away beside Jerry Lee Lewis and Howlin' Wolf, you know.
 There's room for everything."
-It is rumored that Plant was introduced to Low's music by guitarist/producer Buddy Miller; Miller worked with Low in the past, and played guitar on Band of Joy.
-Curiously, writing credits for both "Monkey" and "Silver Rider" are listed in the "Band of Joy" liner notes as "Zachary Micheletti, Mimi Parker, George Sparhawk" per the official listing in BMI's publishing database.
-It is notable that Sparhawk performs under the pseudonym "Chicken-Bone George" in his side project Black Eyed Snakes.
+Buddy Miller, who played guitar on Band of Joy, had worked with Low in the past.

 The band were chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival in March 2012 in Minehead, England.

+Their song "Dancing and Blood" off of the album Double Negative was used as the end credit music for the 2025 A24 film Warfare, as well as episode six of the third season of Netflix series 13 Reasons Why, "You Can Tell the Heart of a Man by How He Grieves".

+In 2024, alongside indie pop musician Perfume Genius, Sparhawk performed a version of "Point of Disgust" for the Red Hot Organization's compilation Transa.
+Their cover appeared on the fifth section of the record, labeled "Grief".